 - CREDIT SUISSE IS SUBJECT TO SWISS REGULATION As a Swiss bank, Credit Suisse is subject to regulation by governmental agencies, supervisory authorities and self-regulatory organizations in Switzerland.
 Such regulation is increasingly more extensive and complex and subjects Credit Suisse to risks.
 For example, pursuant to Swiss banking laws, the Swiss Financial Market Supervisory Authority (FINMA) may open resolution proceedings if there are justified concerns that Credit Suisse is over-indebted, has serious liquidity problems or no longer fulfills capital adequacy requirements.
 FINMA has broad powers and discretion in the case of resolution proceedings, which include the power to convert debt instruments and other liabilities of Credit Suisse into equity and/or cancel such liabilities in whole or in part.
 If one or more of these measures were imposed, such measures may adversely affect the terms and market value of the securities and/or the ability of Credit Suisse to make payments thereunder and you may not receive any amounts owed to you under the securities. - LACK OF LIQUIDITY The securities will not be listed on any securities exchange.
 Credit Suisse (or its affiliates) intends to offer to purchase the securities in the secondary market but is not required to do so.
 Even if there is a secondary market, it may not provide enough liquidity to allow you to trade or sell the securities when you wish to do so.
 Because other dealers are not likely to make a secondary market for the securities, the price at which you may be able to trade your securities is likely to depend on the price, if any, at which Credit Suisse (or its affiliates) is willing to buy the securities.
 If you have to sell your securities prior to maturity, you may not be able to do so or you may have to sell them at a substantial loss. - POTENTIAL CONFLICTS We and our affiliates play a variety of roles in connection with the issuance of the securities, including acting as calculation agent and as agent of the issuer for the offering of the securities and hedging our obligations under the securities and determining their estimated value.
 In performing these duties, the economic interests of us and our affiliates are potentially adverse to your interests as an investor in the securities.
 Further, hedging activities may adversely affect any payment on or the value of the securities.
-Any profit in connection with such hedging activities will be in addition to any other compensation that we and our affiliates receive for the sale of the securities, which creates an additional incentive to sell the securities to you.

-- UNPREDICTABLE ECONOMIC AND MARKET FACTORS WILL AFFECT THE VALUE OF THE SECURITIES - The payout on the securities can be replicated using a combination of the components described in "The estimated value of the securities on the Trade Date is less than the Price to Public."
-Therefore, in addition to the levels of the Underlying on any day during any Observation Period, the terms of the securities at issuance and the value of the securities prior to maturity may be influenced by factors that impact the value of fixed income securities and options in general such as: - o the expected and actual volatility of the Underlying; - o the time to maturity of the securities; - o the dividend rate on the equity securities included in the Underlying; - o the Early Redemption feature, which is likely to limit the value of the securities; - o interest and yield rates in the market generally; - o investors' expectations with respect to the rate of inflation; - o geopolitical conditions and economic, financial, political, regulatory or judicial events that affect the components included in the Underlying, or markets generally and which may affect the levels of the Underlying; and o our creditworthiness, including actual or anticipated downgrades in our credit ratings.
+Any profit in connection with such hedging activities will be in addition to any other compensation that we and our affiliates receive for the sale of the securities, which creates an additional incentive to sell the securities to you. - UNPREDICTABLE ECONOMIC AND MARKET FACTORS WILL AFFECT THE VALUE OF THE SECURITIES - In addition to the levels of the Underlying on any day during any Observation Period, the value of the securities may be influenced by factors such as: - o the expected and actual volatility of the Underlying; - o the time to maturity of the securities; - o the dividend rate on the equity securities included in the Underlying; - o the Early Redemption feature, which is likely to limit the value of the securities; - o interest and yield rates in the market generally; - o investors' expectations with respect to the rate of inflation; - o geopolitical conditions and economic, financial, political, regulatory or judicial events that affect the components included in the Underlying, or markets generally and which may affect the levels of the Underlying; and o our creditworthiness, including actual or anticipated downgrades in our credit ratings.